copperdelta/short-lnk-meteor-course/readme.md

 Short Lnk

-This is a Short Lnk framework based on the instructions of Andrew Mead in Udmemy.com
+This is a Short Lnk framework webapp

+Author: Andrew Mead